mattjiggins/Jiggins-Home/README.md

 Jiggins-Home
 ============

-New Home for my development work and photography.
+New Home for my development work.

-*All passwords, feed urls, tokens are public and read-only.*
+Uses:

+- Codekit "kit" language to import headers/content/footers
+- Sass

+Feeds for flickr and twitter are based on my "feeds" git , and are BackboneJS and PHP.